JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

 ### Ordered Associative Array: a sequence of key/value pairs.

 When an `associative array` is ordered, this data types allows and encourages duplicate names.
-Probably the most common used of an associative array on the Internet is the result of an HTML Form.
+Probably the most common use of an ordered associative array on the Internet is the result of an HTML Form.
 For example,

 ```html
 <html>